1.2 Physical distancing

 Gatherings of more than 10 individuals will remain prohibited as well as all large public gatherings of more than 5,000 individuals, including football matches, until at least October 30.
 All businesses were allowed to open after May 11 except hotels, restaurants and bars.
 Libraries and small museums progressively re-opened starting on May 11 as well as large museums, theatres and other entertainment venues from June 2 onwards, with a compulsory use of masks, except in the three specific areas where the epidemiological situation was considered not completely satisfactory (Parisian region, Guyane and Mayotte) but in the Parisian region, additional restrictions were lifted on June 15.
 Finally, cinemas have been re-opened on June 22, as well as casinos and summer camps, but nightclubs will remain closed until at least September (specific financial aids have therefore been announced for them in July).
 Starting on June 2, restaurants and bars are allowed to re-open with the limit of 10 guests per table and of 1 metre between each table.
 In the Parisian region, Guyane and Mayotte, only coffee places and restaurants with tables in an outdoor area were permitted to re-open, but since June 15, all restaurants and coffee places are allowed to open again.
 The re-opening of other businesses has been accompanied by strict guidelines on social distancing (e.g. the number of persons allowed in close spaces), together with a compulsory use of masks if it is impossible to guarantee social distancing within a shop.
 Large shopping centres may remain closed based on local authorities’ decision.
 On June 22, team sports (except for combat sports) were allowed again, and stadiums will re-open on July 11, but it won’t be possible to host more than 5,000 spectators.

 Nursery and primary schools have re-opened on the whole French territory since May 11.
 However, this was applied on a voluntary basis and classes were limited to 15 children.
 Secondary schools were opened after May 18, in the less affected départements first and on the whole territory after June 2.
 High schools remained closed until the end of May.
 Starting on June 2, they will be allowed to host some pupils again in the less affected areas, but not in the Parisian area.
 Childcare services have started to re-open progressively since May 11, initially accepting children whose parents are in difficulty based on several criteria (e.g., the impossibility for parents to work from home, single-parent household, among others).
 Choices will be left to local authorities.
 This plan for education will be accompanied by a strict policy on masks, which will be compulsory for all teachers and also, in secondary schools, for all students.
 The higher education system will still be limited to online learning.
 The scientific committee advising the government had initially supported a re-opening all schools and universities by September only, but has stated that it understands the political, economic and social context in which the decision to re-open some schools has been taken.
 Finally, on June 22, all nursery, primary and middle schools re-opened with attendance being compulsory for all pupils and with strict physical distancing measures.
 New more flexible protocols were set up for September 1 (going to school became compulsory again): there are no more stringent social distancing measures in schools but masks are compulsory for teachers and children over 11 years old.
 While providing free masks to students had been called for by some, the government has not retained this option.
 In the case of school closures following the detection of positive cases, parents working in the private sector will be eligible for partial unemployment.
+Progressively, measures have continued to soften in schools with the detection of a single positive case no longer leading to the closure of the whole class (three positive cases are now necessary).

 Working from home was initially requested from all employees if possible, so many employers put in place teleworking options beyond June.
 For other workers, flexible shifts with out-of-office hours will be strongly supported.
 Individuals considered as "fragile" health-wise (at risk of a severe form of Covid-19 or with a chronic illness) will continue benefiting from partial unemployment coverage if they cannot work from home.
 Recognition of the Covid-19 infection as an occupational disease will be facilitated for individuals who contracted the infection while working.
 Masks will be compulsory in the workplace whenever physical distancing is not possible.
 General recommendations were published on May 3 by the Ministry of Employment; they include detailed rules such as the need to guarantee 4m2 per employee, to open windows at least three times a day during 15 minutes and to disinfect the workplace, in particular door knobs, daily.
 Guidelines for the different working sectors were made available by May 11.
 Around 60 guides providing a long list of specific rules for different sectors were released on the website of the Ministry.
 The employment branch of the national health insurance fund will finance up to 50% of small enterprises’ investment in protective equipment for their employees.
 On June 24, less stringent rules for the workplace were issued (working from home and guaranteeing 4 m2 by employee are in particular no longer the general rule).
 Public transports only re-opened up to 60% of their full-capacity on May 11 and will progressively get back to normal starting on June 2.
 Masks are compulsory in all transports for individuals aged over 11; anyone without a mask in public transport faces a fine of €135.
 It is advised that only one out of two seats should be used to maintain physical distancing (except in high speed trains), but it is not clear yet how this requirement will be meet in practice, especially in big cities.
 In the Parisian region, public transport during rush hours was limited until June 16 to people who had a written authorisation from their employers confirming that they needed to go to work.
 On August 18, following the increase in the number of workplace Covid-19 clusters, the Ministry of Labour announced that wearing face masks in shared offices and any other collective closed places would be made compulsory from September 1.
 Face masks will have to be provided by the employer.
 Teleworking is still strongly advised whenever possible.

 Overall the transition period rely on three general principles: 1/ protecting (pursuing the respect of hand hygiene and respiratory etiquette, including a broader use of protective masks); 2/ more active testing (symptomatic individuals and all contacts of confirmed cases); 3/ isolating confirmed cases.
+In the onset of the second wave of the epidemic, these general principles have evolved towards testing, alerting and protecting.

 The first global measure was limited to the interdiction of large public meetings of more than 5,000 persons first (on March 4), then of more than 1,000 persons (on March 8) and then of more than 100 persons (on March 13).
 Concurrently, on March 11, visits to all residential nursing homes were stopped to protect the older population.